 Another very important factor to consider is all your competitors.
 It is easy to say that a high-quality product will attract your customers.
 The problem is that there are already other high-quality products.
 Make sure that you understand the way your competitors work and make your business plan accordingly.
 Build your brand within a segment of the market that is not addressed by your business competitors, and then spread from thereon.

-3. Develop Your Brand’s Colors, Logo, Font – Make it Recognizable
+3. Develop Your Brand’s Colors, Logo, and Font – Make it Recognizable

 Read about the psychology of colors and how different color palettes may invoke different feelings in customers or clients.
-Look at different fonts and see what kind of idea do they evoke in you.
+Look at different fonts and see what kind of idea they evoke in you.
 How about logos?
-Anything different in your emotional response if you look at a circular vs. a rectangular logo?
+Is anything different in your emotional response if you look at a circular vs. a rectangular logo?
 How about the negative space found in so many logos today?
+You can also use logo maker tools to create awesome logos.

 4. Work on Your Messaging Strategy